kimschles/100DaysOfKubernetesJourney/Journey/002/Readme.md

 # it's HTTP!

 ## Introduction
-When I started thinking about what to write about in this entry, I knew I wanted to explore about how the Kubernetes CLI tool, `kubectl`, interacts with the kube-apiserver.
+When I started thinking about what to write about in this entry, I knew I wanted to explore about how the Kubernetes CLI tool, `kubectl`, interacts with the kube-apiserver. 🪜 K8s Concepts I'm Familiar With, But Want To Learn More Deeply

 <picture>